-For one of the events, they found that people (on the average) felt a little worse just after the event occurred, then, over time, they reported feeling better and better every time they were asked.
+For one of the events, they found that people (on average) felt a little worse just after the event occurred, then, over time, they reported feeling better and better every time they were asked.

 For the other event, people may have felt a bit better right after the event than they had before, though it depended on the particular question you asked.
-Then, over time, they either felt no differently, or they reported feeling even worse.
+Then, over time, they either felt no different, or they reported feeling even worse.
 (Again, the particular question matters, though all of the questions have something to do with happiness or life satisfaction or satisfaction with a partner.)

 Marriage Essential Reads

 So which of the results describes the implications of getting married and which describes the implications of getting divorced?

 It was the people who got divorced who felt worse at first but then felt better and better over time.
 The people who used to be single and then got married (well, some of the people who used to be single and then got married — more on that in a moment) felt either a little bit better at first (or their feelings/appraisals did not change or they got a bit worse), and then, over time, their feelings/appraisals either stayed about the same or got worse of time.
 (If you can access the paper, the relevant graphs are Figures 3 and 4.)

 The authors realize that you could look at those timelines of well-being and suggest that: (1) getting divorced makes you happier over time; and (2) getting married does not make you happier and may even make you less happy.

 They don’t like those interpretations.
 Taking the marriage findings first, they suggest that people were already becoming happier than usual before they married, in anticipation of the wedding.
 So when married people start reporting lower satisfaction after the marriage than they did before, they are just going back to the level of satisfaction they felt before a wedding was in the picture.